nicooprat/meteor-collection-counter/README.md

 # Slug for collections

 Add counters to collections.
-Indicates which field you need to watch, and it automatically updates the corresponding specified field count.
+Indicate which fields you need to watch, and this behaviour will automatically update the corresponding specified field count.

 ### Install
 ```sh